appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 ---
-**1.2.1 Shared or default accounts shall not present on publicly exposed interfaces.**\
+**1.2.1 Shared or default accounts shall not be present on publicly exposed interfaces.**\
 External Reference: ASVS Version 4.0.3 Requirement: 2.5.4